deepakdj7/swara-saadana/docs/raagas/kapi/kapi.md

 ## Kapi Raaga

-Janyam of the 22nd mela Karaharapriya.
+Janyam of the 22nd melakarta Karaharapriya.

 ---